timlabs/uscode/United States Code/TITLE 15-COMMERCE AND TRADE/CHAPTER 014A-AID TO SMALL BUSINESS/Sec. 645.md

 * Whoever, with intent to defraud, knowingly conceals, removes, disposes of, or converts to his own use or to that of another, any property mortgaged or pledged to, or held by, the Administration, shall be fined not more than $5,000 or imprisoned not more than five years, or both; but if the value of such property does not exceed $100, he shall be fined not more than $1,000 or imprisoned not more than one year, or both.

 #### (d) Misrepresentation, etc.
-* (1) Whoever misrepresents the status of any concern or person as a "small business concern", a "qualified HUBZone small business concern", a "small business concern owned and controlled by socially and economically disadvantaged individuals", or a "small business concern owned and controlled by women", in order to obtain for oneself or another any—
+* (1) Whoever misrepresents the status of any concern or person as a "small business concern", a "qualified HUBZone small business concern", a "small business concern owned and controlled by service-disabled veterans", a "small business concern owned and controlled by veterans", a "small business concern owned and controlled by socially and economically disadvantaged individuals", or a "small business concern owned and controlled by women", in order to obtain for oneself or another any—

-  * (A) prime contract to be awarded pursuant to section 638, 644, or 657a of this title;
+  * (A) prime contract to be awarded pursuant to section 637, 638, 644, 657a, 657f, or 657f–1 of this title;

   * (B) subcontract to be awarded pursuant to section 637(a) of this title;